tpnewell/wwcode-code-challenge/README.md

 # wwcode-code-challenge
-I'm participating in the Women Who Code Days of Code Challenge, and am tracking my progress and projects that I work on here.
-Throughout the challenge I am focusing on several different areas, but have a main emphasis on web development and accessibility.
-My goal is to devote 100 days of learning to this project, and have some fun!
+I'm participated in the Women Who Code Days of Code Challenge, and am compiling the projects that I worked on through here./ Throughout the challenge I focused on several different areas, but had a main emphasis on web development and accessibility.
+I successfully completed my goal of 30 days of coding and learning, and had some fun!